SkretasLab/ProteoSeeker/README.md

    -mp/--megahit-path             Str -Opt- The path to the megahit executable.

    -kp/--kraken-path              Str -Opt- The path to the kraken executable.

+   -bp/--bracken-path             Str -Opt- The path to the bracken executable.

    -bfp/--binner-folder-path      Str -Opt- The path to the bin folder of MetaBiner.